sevagh/k-ary-tree/README.md

 # k-ary-tree

-A sibling-sibling k-ary tree.
+A child-sibling k-ary tree.
 [This blog post](https://blog.mozilla.org/nnethercote/2012/03/07/n-ary-trees-in-c/) has a neat visualization of the firstChild/nextSibling tree structure:

 ```
        ---